What is Skier’s Thumb:

 It is also important to note that all range of motion exercises should be done in a pain-free range.
 Initially, a patient may not be able to tolerate a full range of motion due to pain.
 Overdoing or overstretching the newly injured muscles or ligaments can make the injury worse.
 Therefore, always perform a range of motion exercises in a pain-free range.

 Below are pictures showing thumb exercises.

 Once a person is able to perform an active range of motion without any symptoms, one can move to the strengthening exercises.
 Below are some examples of strengthing exercises for the thumb.

 Grasp strengthening exercise:

-Please note that different color of thera bands or thera putties have different resistance. so make sure you consult with a PT prior to changing the color.
+Please note that different colors of thera bands or thera putties have different resistance. so make sure you consult with a PT prior to changing the color.

-Exercises are important to gain full range of motion.
-Therefore, gradual practice and proper strengthening exercise will help a person to be able to perform pain-free daily activities.
+Exercises are important to gain a full range of motion.
+Therefore, gradual practice and proper strengthening exercises will help a person to be able to perform pain-free daily activities.

-And at the last, below is printable PDF for exercises.
+And at the last, below is a printable PDF for exercises.